cea-hpc/mpc/doc/sphinx/source/contribute/contribute_pipeline.rst

 * A new commit (or a set of commits) is pushed to a mainline branch-like devel or pt\_devel.

 * Each time a new commit is added to an existing merge-request.
-For more information about recommendations regarding pipelines, please read [this](#overall).